tegonal/Lasius/docs/Organizations.md

 ### Selecting an organization

-A logged-in user always records and manages their time bookings within the context of an organization.
+A logged-in user always records and manages their time bookings within the context of an organization even if it is the personal organization metioned previously.
 The currently selected organization is visible to the user.

 ![Current organization](images/Lasius_Org_Current.png)